 People with Dupuytren’s have a surgical treatment option called fasciectomy, which is the surgical removal of diseased connective tissue.
 The surgery can help the affected fingers move more freely.
 Fasciectomy can range from limited to more radical excisions, with partial fasciectomy being the most common.

 There are always risks involved in surgery, however, and hand surgery complications can include damage to the nerves in the hand, which itself can result in chronic pain.
 If you have a chronic pain condition of the wrist or hand and would like to avoid surgery, we recommend exploring the options above.

 The Clearing Solution

-Our personalized comprehensive treatment plans combine non-opioid prescription-strength topical creams, nutraceuticals, personalized exercises and high-touch care from our team of specialized providers.
+Our personalized comprehensive treatment plans can combine non-opioid prescription-strength topical creams, nutraceuticals, personalized exercises and high-quality care from our team of specialized providers.
 All available to you in the comfort of your own home via our telehealth platform and delivery.
-Click the button below to learn more about Clearing and to start your free trial.
+Click the button below to learn more about Clearing.

 This article is for informational purposes only and does not constitute professional medical advice.
 Always seek the advice of your healthcare professional with any questions or concerns you may have regarding your individual needs and medical conditions.